-As noted in DIN EN 61508-2:2011 note N3, appropriate measures taken by the manufacturer and plant operator can extend the useful lifetime.
+According to DIN EN 61508-2 standard note N3, appropriate measures taken by the manufacturer and plant operator can extend the useful lifetime.

-Our experience has shown that the useful lifetime of a Pepperl+Fuchs product can be higher if the ambient conditions support a long life time, for example if the ambient temperature is significantly below 60 °C.
+Our experience has shown that the useful lifetime of a Pepperl+Fuchs product can be higher if the ambient conditions support a long useful lifetime, for example if the ambient temperature is significantly below the maximum ambient temperature.

 Please note that the useful lifetime refers to the (constant) failure rate of the device.
-The effective life time can be higher.
+The effective lifetime can deviate from this.